 Mickey (Bill Skarsgard) and Jules (Maika Monroe) are both criminals who also share a romantic connection.
 The two decide to rob a service station, but as they drive away, their car soon runs out of fuel because Mickey forgot to fill it up before robbing the petrol station.
 With no petrol and a bag full of money, the two decide to break into the nearest home with hopes of discovering either more fuel or a car they can steal.
 As they break into the house, it appears to be empty.
 They decide to look around, break a few things and even eat some food.
 But as they investigate downstairs, they find a young girl chained up.
-As they make this unusual discovery, the homeowners George (Jeffery Donovan) & Gloria (Kyra Sedgwick) arrive home.
+As they make this unusual discovery, the homeowners, George (Jeffery Donovan) & Gloria (Kyra Sedgwick) arrive home.
 Little did Mickey and Jules know, but they have just broken into a house owned by deranged murderers.

 At the start of the film, Mickey and Jules come across as quite silly characters considering they are the leads.
-Once they discover the type of people who own the house they just broke into, there seems to be a massive shift with both Mickey and Jules regarding their characteristics.
+Once they discover the type of people who own the house they just broke into, there seems to be a massive shift in both Mickey and Jules regarding their characteristics.
 In a nutshell, they become somewhat more serious and more likeable, which was very surprising to see when compared to how silly they were at the start of the film.
-While watching the movie, and seeing how the leads change their tone, I discovered a new attitude towards the film and wanted them to survive.
+While watching the movie and seeing how the leads change their tone, I discovered a new attitude towards the film and wanted them to survive.

 PODCASTS ARE NOW AVAILABLE ON APPLE ITUNES & SPOTIFY